 If you’re worried about tender plants surviving winter, you can take cuttings of them now as an insurance policy.
 This is also a great way to increase your stock of plants.

 Fuschia, salvia, verbena, pelargonium, penstemon and coleus are all good candidates for taking cuttings this month.
-The RHS has a great guide to taking cuttings here.
+The RHS has a great guide to taking cuttings here, or you could take a look at this video:

 You will need to give your cuttings some protection over winter, so make sure you think about how much space you have before you get carried away!